wangonya/wangonya.com/content/blog/spotify-cleaner/index.md

 ![screenshot](Screenshot.png)

-I used it to just delete everything (all liked songs, albums, podcasts, and playlists), but it can also delete just a few selected items.
+I used it to delete everything (all liked songs, albums, podcasts, and playlists), but it can also delete just a few selected items.

 If this is something you feel might also be useful to you, check the [repo](https://github.com/wangonya/spotify-cleaner) for instructions on how to use it.